aporeto-inc/gaia/doc/documentation.md

 ##### `subject` `[][]string`

-Subject contains the tag expression the tags need to match for the policy to apply.
+Contains the tag expression the tags need to match for the policy to apply.

 ##### `updateTime` `time` [`autogenerated`,`read_only`]